jaredly/j3/Roadmap.md

 alllllsoooooo hm.
 Iff I am allowing different branches, I certainly need to allow different edited_documents, per branch. right?

+Yeah.
+Ok, so for like the PR dealio
+what's to stop you from having a document called 'PR.md', right? and that outlines the changes.

+Would want to be able to have like a node that shows the diff between two hashes of a given toplevel. but I'll want that all over the place.
+- would that be ... like a plugin? or something? or would I just implement that in code, and have the output be a 'report of the changes'? that might be cool. like, a, ... macro? could it be a macro? hmm.
+I don't currently allow macros to get the source code of the thing we're operating on, but it might be something to think about. like that would allow all kinds of great things.

+- [ ] MACROs should have access to the source code of all things passed into it. maybe?

+yeah being able to do `(generate-serialization #some-type)` would be rad. andd being able to do `(show-diff one-thing#hash1 one-thing#hash2)` feels like a super-power.

 # NExt ups